 This is a big deal when it comes to storing your apples.

 I might as well go ahead and drop my huge bomb of news right in the middle of a blog post.
 We are actually putting our homestead up for sale and upgrading to a larger homestead.
 This is great news for you guys because the more land we have the more homesteading experiments I can do and share with you all!

-But I said all of that to introduce my next point.
+I said all of that to introduce my next point.
 You need a cool, dry location to store your apples.
 This can be found in the corner of a cool, dark pantry.

-However, I found something this week when searching for our future homestead, that was amazing to me.
+However, I found something this week when searching for our future homestead, which was amazing to me.
 If you are lucky enough to have a basement (which I’m hoping to in the near future) you can find a cool, dry corner in it and store your apples in boxes right there.

-But if you are like I am (currently), then you might want to consider creating a root cellar to store them in.
+Even so, if you are like I am (currently), then you might want to consider creating a root cellar to store them in.
 What I’ve actually been known to do until we built our new bed, was store the apples under my old bed.
 It was dark and cool under there so it worked well.

 5. Potatoes and Apples are NOT Friends

 It needs to be mentioned, that where ever you store your apples that they need not be near potatoes.
 The reason is that as you store potatoes, they emit a gas.
 This gas is harmless for us to breathe, but it will spoil your apple harvest.